Kronera/CptS421AWWGr23/Docs/sprint_report_1.md

 ---

 ## Unfinished Work
-We planned to complete prototype integration between the front-end (React) and back-end (Node.js), but ran out of time.
+We planned to complete prototype design for website.
 This task has been carried over to Sprint 2, where we’ll focus on connecting both layers and integrating MongoDB for persistent storage.

 ---